Paramedic, CoA

 Program Requirements

-Certificates of Achievement are a set of courses that can serve as a stepping stone to an associate degree or allow students to enter the workforce.
+Certificates of Achievement can be a stepping stone to an associate degree or allow students to enter the workforce.
 Certificates of Achievement have a general education component.

 To earn a Certificate of Achievement, students must: